klbowman/Microbiome-Dashboard/README.md

 This repository is designed to visualize taxonomic data using charts, and display metadata in an organized panel.
 The [data](http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/) comes from a study that sequenced the microbiome of 153 human belly buttons (Hulcr et al., 2012).
 Individual samples are identified by a numerical code and accompanied by metadata including age, gender, ethnicity, etc. Operational taxonomic units (OTUs) id numbers and counts are provided for each sample.

 The dashboard includes a drop-down menu that displays the numerical code for each individual sample.
-When a sample is selected, the “Demographic Info” panel is populated with metadata and the following three charts are populated with sample data:
+When a sample is selected, the “Demographic Info” panel is populated with metadata and the following three charts are populated with data:
 * Bar graph displaying the top 10 OTUs by count
 * Gauge plot showing the belly button scrubs per week
 * Bubble plot displaying OTU counts for the entire sample